openmainframeproject/software-discovery-tool/docs/Adding_new_distros.md

 ```
 In case the `PackageNameX` is available in in `Ubuntu 20.04` and `Ubuntu 20.10` then the `B` will be set to `6`

-Cache file has to be regenerated whenever there is a change in SUPPORTED_DISTROS object.
-Hence delete the existing cache as follows:
+Cache file has to be regenerated whenever there is a change in `supported_distros.py` file.
+Fortunately, `bin/config_build.py` does that for you.
+With this, it also attempts to update PDS data sources, if found any, to the latest version as available on their repository.
 ```
-cd <DATA_FILE_LOCATION>
-rm -f cached_data.json
+sudo -u apache ./bin/config_build.py
+Scanning distro_data directory...
+Found file: xUbuntu_21_04_Package_List.json
+Attempting to update PDS data sources...
+Updating xUbuntu_21_04_Package_List.json...
+Extracting xUbuntu_21_04_Package_List.json from PDS data ...
+Saved!
+filename: xUbuntu_21_04_Package_List.json
+Thanks for using SDT!
+Attempting to delete cached_data.json...
+File not found in directory.
+Done.
 ```
 ### Step 4.
 Restart the server by referring to the steps mentioned in [Installation](Installation.md) document.